intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <checkloreone_repiref>`]

+.. _specialtreat_repisbs:

- * See if the issue you are dealing with qualifies as regression, security issue, or a really severe problem: those are 'issues of high priority' that need special handling in some steps that are about to follow.
+* Evaluate if the issue you are dealing with qualifies as a regression or security issue, as those receive special treatment in some of the following steps.

+ [:ref:`details <specialtreat_repiref>`]

  * Create a fresh backup and put system repair and restore tools at hand.